Toward Online Mobile Facility Location on General Metrics: G-OMFL: An Upper Bound Analysis

+We bound the total cost of \DGA\ and an optimal offline algorithm from above and below, respectively, as a function of the optimal service cost.
+Hence, the ratio between these two total costs provides the desired competitive factor.
 Our algorithm guarantees that at all times, the service cost is within fixed bounds of the optimal service cost (in the simple case here, the service cost is always equal to the optimal service cost).
-Knowing that there are nodes with many demands and no resources, therefore allows to lower bound the optimal service cost.
-In the general case, this is done by Lemmas \ref{lemma:betagrowth} and \ref{lemma:alphagrowth}.
-In the simple case, considered here, as at the end of phase $p$, there are $k$ nodes with at least $p$ demands (the nodes that have resources) and there is at least one additional node with at least $p-1$ demands, we know that at the end of phase $p$, the optimal service cost is at least $p-1$.
-Consequently, since the number of movements per phase is at most $k$, the total number of movements of the algorithm is at most $k$ times the cost of an optimal offline algorithm.
+Knowing that there are nodes with many requests and no facilities, therefore allows to lower bound the optimal service cost.
+In the general case, this is done by Lemma~\ref{lemma:betagrowth_GUOMFL} and Lemma~\ref{lemma:alphagrowth_GUOMFL}.
+In the simple case, considered here, as at the end of Phase $p$, there are $k$ nodes with at least $p$ requests (the nodes that have facilities) and there is at least one additional node with at least $p-1$ requests, we know that at the end of Phase $p$, the optimal service cost is at least $p-1$.
+Consequently, \DGA\ (in the simple case) pays exactly the optimal service cost (as mentioned before, in the general case, the service cost is within fixed bounds of the optimal service cost) and at most $(p-1)k$ as movement cost.
+Hence, the total cost paid by \DGA\ is at most a factor $k+1$ times the optimal service cost since the optimal service cost is at least $p-1$.
+By choosing $\alpha$ slightly larger than $1$ and a larger $\beta$ ($\beta\geq k$), \DGA\ becomes lazier and one can show that the difference between the number of movements of \DGA\ and the optimal service cost becomes significantly smaller.
+Also note that by construction, the service cost of \DGA\ is always at most $\alpha \Service_t^* + \beta$.

+When analyzing \DGA, we mostly ignore the movement cost of an optimal offline algorithm.
+We only exploit the fact that by the time \DGA\ decides to move a facility for the first time, any other algorithm must also move at least one facility and therefore the optimal offline cost becomes at least $1$.